 - Loan security: Find out what security the loan company requires and whether it’s appropriate for you.

 Which Banks Offer Bridging Loans?

-In each instance we look for the best possible loans for you, based on the complete variety available on the current market.
-That does include some offerings from traditional banks but more often than not the deals offered are significantly less appealing, with a higher bar to entry.
+In each instance, we look for the best possible loans for you based on the complete variety available in the current market.
+That does include some offerings from traditional banks, but more often than not, the deals offered are significantly less appealing, with a higher bar to entry.